Loading…

 The current generation of translation models handles:

 Where AI still misses: cultural nuance, brand voice in non-English markets, legal and medical precision, humour, and idiom.
 Those still need a native speaker.
+Real-time translation is also increasingly baked into customer service automation stacks, and subtitle generation slots straight into AI video editing and production pipelines.

 Credible options in 2026: